 9-13 February 1978 Snowfall

 Deep snow disrupted transport and cut power lines in North East England.
-Depths reached 50-80cm in upland parts of Northumberland, and lay 25-30cm deep in Newcastle.
+Depths reached 50-80cm in upland parts of Northumberland, and lay 25-30cm deep in Newcastle by the 13th.

 27 December 1978 – 4 January 1979 Rain, flooding and snowfall